rinzindorjit/b4uesports/DEPLOYMENT.md

 If you need to rollback a deployment:

-1. In Vercel, go to your project deployments
-2. Find the previous working deployment
+1. In your deployment platform, find the previous working deployment
-3. Click "Promote to Production"
+2. Revert to that version
-4. Monitor the application to ensure it's working correctly
+3. Monitor the application to ensure it's working correctly

 ## Scaling Considerations